Cherif Hamia

-Cherif Hamia (23 March 1931 – 24 June 1991) was a French-Algerian boxer and the European Featherweight Champion.
+Cherif Hamia (23 March 1931 – 24 June 1991) was an Algerian boxer and the European Featherweight Champion.

 Amateur career

 Cherif Hamia was a successful amateur boxer.
 In May 1953 he started for France in the European Championship of Amateur Boxing in Warsaw.
 In featherweight, he won it in the second round on Burkhard Schröter from the GDR to points (3: 0 RS).
 In the quarter final he met Józef Kruza from Poland, where he was defeated on points (1: 2 RS).
 Hamia finished in 5th place.

 Subsequently, he was appointed to a Europe XI that played two test fights in the United States.
 On 16 June 1953 in Chicago he defeated the "Golden Gloves champion", Chicago Dick Martinez and on 23 June 1953 in St. Louis the "Golden Gloves champion" of St. Louis, Bo Tenequer.